noipeK/atuyka/README.md

 # atuyka

-Backend to view and various art and video related social media with a focus on asian sites.
+Backend to view and various art and video related social media with a focus on east-asian sites.

+Currently under development, bloat and repetitions are to be expected until the API is stabilized.

 ---